jonlighthall/bash/git/README.md

 git reset $(git log origin/master | grep -B4 "$(git log --format=%s -n 1)" | head -n 1 | awk '{print $2}')
 ```

 If necessary, merge, fast-forward, or cherry-pick the outstanding commits from the local repository
 Similaryly, pull the remainign commits from the remote.

 That should be it.
-Your local branch should have updated history.qy
+Your local branch should have updated history.